+The financial statements have been prepared in accordance with generally accepted accounting principles including the going concern principle.
 The ability of the company to maintain its operations is dependent on the normal business activities deriving sufficient future income and continuing support of various governments by subsidies.